awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `placement_group`<a name="placement-group"></a>

-Defines the cluster placement group\.
+**\(Optional\)** Defines the cluster placement group\.
 If the [`queue_settings`](#queue-settings) setting is defined, then this setting should be removed and replaced by the [`placement_group`](queue-section.md#queue-placement-group) settings in the [`[queue]` sections](queue-section.md)\.

-Valid options are:
+Valid options are the following values:
 + `NONE`
 + `DYNAMIC`
 + An existing Amazon EC2 cluster placement group name

 When set to `DYNAMIC`, a unique placement group is created and deleted as part of the cluster stack\.

-This parameter is not used when the scheduler is `awsbatch`\.
+This parameter isn't used when the scheduler is `awsbatch`\.

 For more information about placement groups, see [Placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 The default value is `NONE`\.

 Not all instance types support cluster placement groups\.
-For example, the default instance type of `t2.micro` does not support cluster placement groups\.
+For example, the default instance type of `t2.micro` doesn't support cluster placement groups\.
 For information about the list of instance types that support cluster placement groups, see [Cluster placement group rules and limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-limitations-cluster) in the *Amazon EC2 User Guide for Linux Instances*\.
 See [Placement groups and instance launch issues](troubleshooting.md#placement-groups-and-instance-launch-issues) for tips when working with placement groups\.

 ```
 placement_group = NONE